meteor/meteor/client/full-api/api/templates.md

 [`this.findAll`](#template_findAll) which look at its DOM nodes.

-This can be a good place to apply any DOM manipulations you want, after the template is rendered for the first time, without interfering with Blaze.
+This can be a good place to apply any DOM manipulations you want, after the template is rendered for the first time.

 ```handlebars
 <template name="myPictures">